Epilepsy/Seizures

 Recommendations for Electroencephalogram (EEG) Studies:

-• Consider an EEG if seizures are suspected.
+• An EEG should be considered if seizures are suspected.

-• 8p Hero EEG studies will often show abnormalities, however it is recommended that the timing of the study be based on symptoms or clinical concerns for seizure activity.
+• EEG studies in Chromosome 8p patients often show abnormalities.
+Considering this, the timing of the EEG should be guided by symptoms or clinical concerns regarding seizure activity.

 Brain Structure Differences